-For the last few years, Santa Cruz has been holding an event called Operation Surf Santa Cruz which is held by Amazing Surf Adventures, a non-profit organization.
-ASA helps develop programs within the community which combines surfing with other activities, to help individuals overcome their personal challenges and change their perspective about their lives.
-It will be held this year April 12th through April 18th, 2016.
-It will be held in both Santa Cruz and Capitola.
+For the last few years, Santa Cruz has been holding an event called Operation Surf, in this beach side California town.
+It is sponsored by Amazing Surf Adventures, a non-profit organization.
+ASA helps develop programs within the community which combine surfing with other activities, helping individuals overcome their personal challenges and changing their perspective about their lives.
+It was held on April 12th through April 18th, 2016.
+It was put on in both Santa Cruz and Capitola, California.
 This event uses the rejuvenating effects of water, sun, and fun to help our returning injured servicemen and women empower their lives by learning how to surf.
 Surfing is used to help heal and inspire our vets to get out there and enjoy life again.

-This one-of-a-kind event started out as the result of one wounded warriors desire to learn to surf after losing his leg in the war.
+Operation Surf is a one-of-a-kind event started out as the result of one wounded warriors desire to learn to surf after losing his leg in the war.
 Navy Corpsman Derek McGuiness, was recovering from his injuries at Brooke Army Medical Center.
 There he happened to meet Janis Roznowski of Operation Comfort, another successful organization that helps our injured soldiers.
-Because of Derek’s desire to learn to surf, Operation Surf Santa Cruz was born!
+Because of Derek’s desire to learn to surf, Operation Surf in Santa Cruz was born!
 This program changes lives, one wave at a time.

 This amazing event is held every year in support of all the men and women who have sacrificed more than most of us can even imagine to insure and protect the freedoms of the rest of us.
 Military